jrpotter/notebook/notes/set/index.md

 %%ANKI
 Basic
-Enderton's exposition makes what assumption about atoms?
+Enderton's exposition makes what assumption about the set of all atoms?
-Back: The set of all atoms is the empty set.
+Back: It is the empty set.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1716494526284-->
 END%%